How we’re working with Indigenous Peoples

 Research priorities

 All B.C.
-First Nations and Métis Nation BC were invited to help develop the research priorities.
+First Nations and Métis Nation British Columbia were invited to help develop the research priorities.

 Building relationships